An abnormal degree of anxiety and fear provoked by situation or object, leading to excessive steps to avoid that object or situation.

 ■ Keep a bite with you at all times – nuts and fresh or dried fruit are greatest.

 Treatment of Phobias

 Mild phobias respond to sympathetic support plus sometimes a mild sedative, as experienced by those whose slight phobia of flying is overcome by encouragement and a glass of wine.
 Certain antidepressants help relieve severe phobias.

 Severe phobias are also successfully treated using desensitization techniques.
-With spiders, for example, arachnophobes first visualize one until they can cope with the emotion.
-They move on to looking at pictures of spiders, then observe real spiders in glass tanks and perhaps eventually handle one.
+With spiders, for example, arachnophobes first visualize until they can cope with the emotion.
+They move on to looking at pictures of spiders, then observe real spiders in glass tanks and perhaps eventually handle.

 Bach flower remedies – mimulus for known fears, aspen for inexplicable fears, rock rose for absolute terror, cherry plum for a fear of losing control and crab apple for a phobia relating to cleanliness.
 Hypnotherapy is also excellent for changing unwanted patterns of behaviour.
 Autogenic training is self-administered psychotherapy which can help.
 Ayurveda might include panchakarma detoxification, meditation and marma therapy.
 Other therapies to try: homeopathy; healing; Alexander Technique.